senkkou/Ytdnlder/README.md

-Just a little studying project.
+Just a little studying project using tkinter designer and pytube